 In a petrol engine, when the accelerator is pressed more, the vacuum in the engine manifold drops.
 However, the vacuum is the only force that draws air into the engine.
 When the accelerator is pressed fully, the vacuum falls to zero, and air induction force is minimized.
 Also, with the accelerator on the floor, fuel injected is maximized, and over-fueling occurs.
 Acceleration quickly becomes zero for the gear, and a gearchange up is necessary for further acceleration.
 Acceleration begins to slow significantly from third gear, and in the top gear, the rpm limit cannot be reached.
 Therefore, the top speed of a typical 1.6 litre sedan is only about 190kph.

 During installation of the Surbo, the gaps in the air intake and connections are covered.
+If a loose tube is connected to the engine vacuum, our tightening it means the vacuum is restored.
 Less accelerator pressure is required to pull the air through the air filter and into the engine, so initial acceleration is improved.
 The lesser fuel injected due to reduced accelerator pressure means over-fueling is prevented.
 More air goes into engine for proper combustion, increasing low rpm torque.
 So, acceleration becomes faster initially, and some of the time saved can be used to compress air through the Surbo, for even more power.
 How so?

-By slightly easing pressure off the accelerator for 1 second, a backward air pressure is formed towards the outlet of the Surbo, causing it to twist and jet air there to match the back pressure, and the twisting results in a vortex within the Surbo.
+By slightly easing pressure off the accelerator for 1 second, a backward air pressure is formed towards the outlet of the Surbo, causing it to twist air and jet it at the outlet to match the back pressure, and the twisting results in a vortex within the Surbo.
 Upon subsequent acceleration with a slightly larger throttle opening, due to the air pressure that is still ahead, the jetting and vortex continue, and air is gorged into the engine, so that the rpm limit is achieved with just 1/2 accelerator pressure!

 For automatic vehicles, since the Surbo feeds the engine with more air, the engine is allowed to rev higher before changing to a higher gear, and this gives more speed and makes better use of the original max engine torque available at the upper mid rpm range.
 Similarly, due to more air on standby, downshifts are easier to induce with just a slight press on the accelerator.
 Once the Surbo is on, a second downshift can also be induced for even more acceleration.